Time consistency for scalar multivariate risk measures: Introduction

 From the financial literature, we are specifically motivated to study the problem of scalar multivariate risk measures with multiple eligible assets from the relation they have with systemic risk measures.
 As detailed in \cite{FRW15,BFFM15,ACDP15}, systemic risk measures are naturally multivariate with capital allocations for each bank in the financial system being dependent on the others.
 It is, thus, natural to consider finding the collection of capital allocations for the firms that require the minimal (weighted) total capital.
 This aggregate capital, as defined by the efficient allocation rules of \cite{FRW15}, is exactly a scalar multivariate risk measure.
 Though these works have considered multivariate systemic risk measures in a static setting only, we are motivated by the consideration of systemic risk in a dynamic setting.

 Furthermore, we wish to study a time consistency property that is satisfied by the typical examples, e.g.\ the superhedging risk measure.
 This is in contrast to many prior works on time consistency for scalar multivariate measures~\cite{HMBS16,KOZ15} whose time consistency property does not include the superhedging risk measure as an example.
+We refer the reader to~\cite{bielecki2017survey} for a survey of other, weaker, notions of time consistency.